youn0808/youn0808.github.io/README.md

 1. Applying a Theme to your Resume.

-    - You can customize the theme by using it which makes your page special.
+    - You can customize the theme by using this tool which makes your page special.

     > In the setting screen, you can scroll down and click `[Change theme]` > ![IMG_A4B61453EEA2-1](https://user-images.githubusercontent.com/57551793/97402107-fd27db80-18bf-11eb-942e-18ecfb8e2491.jpeg)